-(c) To aid in the report required in subsection (b) of this section, each local workforce investment board shall report annually to the council on or before the first day of September of each year on the status of one-stop centers within the region each board represents, attaching all memoranda of understanding entered into with one-stop partners.
+(c) To aid in the report required in subsection (b) of this section, each local workforce investment board shall report annually to the council on or before September 1 of each year on the status of one-stop centers within the region each board represents, attaching all memoranda of understanding entered into with one-stop partners.

 (d) The council shall provide information and guidance to local workforce investment boards and staff, to enable them to better educate both women and men about higher paying jobs and careers including jobs traditionally dominated by men or women.
 Such guidance shall promote services provided by the local workforce investment boards for job seekers that includes: